 Since CUP can be almost any type of primary cancer, the risk factors for all types of cancer are risk factors for CUP.
 The following factors can raise a person’s risk of developing CUP:

 - Age.
-The average age of a person diagnosed with CUP is 60.
+The average age people diagnosed with CUP is 60.

 - Tobacco use, including cigarette smoking, chewing tobacco, and cigar smoking